Skip to content

 Security and LTV:

 • Canada: Bridge lenders may register security against both the property being sold and the new purchase.
-Combined LTV across both properties typically cannot exceed 80%.
+Strong commercial bridge files reach 75-80% LTV; combined residential bridge LTV across both properties typically caps at 80%.

 Frequently Asked Questions